mctosima/Tugas_Akhir_121140028_Leonardo/README.md

 ### 2. Frame Extraction

-1. Download the dataset and place it inside the `extract_frame_program` directory.
+1. Download the dataset that can be accessed with this [link](https://kuleuven.app.box.com/s/dyo66et36l2lqvl19i9i7p66761sy0s6) and place it inside the `extract_frame_program` directory.

 2. Navigate to the directory: